 - Talk about how to make appointments

 - Demonstrate how to prepare for a tutoring session

 - Discuss confidentiality and tutor feedback forms sent to faculty

 - Talk about the value of required visits and the necessity to make appointments in advance

-Recommended Use: At the beginning of the semester or just as students are focusing on a specific area of research; this discussion helps students prepare for what is ahead.
+Recommended Use: Early in the semester or just as students are focusing on a specific area of research.

-**Faculty are encouraged to ask their students to prepare their questions in advance of this meeting.
+NOTE: Faculty are encouraged to ask their students to prepare their questions in advance of this discussion.